George Lewis (Royal Marines officer)

 Lieutenant-General George Lewis CB (2 May 1774 – 14 September 1854) was a career officer in the Royal Marines, active during the Napoleonic Wars and the War of 1812.
 He rose to the rank of lieutenant general and served as Colonel Commandant of the Royal Marines, Portsmouth Division.

+Career

 Lewis was born in Stoke Damerel, Devon on 2 May 1774.
 He was the officer commanding the ship's complement of Marines on board during the Battle of Cape Ortegal in November 1805; the concluding action of the Trafalgar Campaign.